alejandroMortur/Aurora-Assistant/README.md

 ## Features ℹ️

-- **Task Management**: Keep track of your to-do lists and reminders effortlessl. 📝
 - **Information Retrieval**: Get instant access to weather updates, news headlines. 🌤️ 📰
 - **Customizable**: Easily extend Aurora's capabilities by adding custom skills and integrations. 🛠️
 - **User-Friendly Interface**: Interact with Aurora using natural language for a seamless experience. 💬